The Beijing Exploration Program is open to incoming first-year University of Chicago undergraduate students only.

 August 27–31, 2018

-Susan Su, PhD Student in East Asian Languages and Civilizations
+Susan Su, PhD Candidate in East Asian Languages and Civilizations

 According to official statements, the population of China encompasses 56 ethnic groups—55 minorities and the dominant Han ethnic group.
 This course looks at Beijing as a microcosm for understanding ethnicity in China through exploring different mediums (art, film, architecture, and so forth) and “ethnic neighborhoods” in Beijing, and discussing questions such as: How do we define and classify ethnic groups, and why does this matter?
 How is ethnicity represented and performed in different aspects of culture in China?
 How do these issues play out in Beijing, the capital of a multiethnic state?
 Students will come away with some foundational tools to analyze the connections between ethnicity and culture, particular with regard to China.